 Do you have a question about your specific application?
 Use the form below to send us your question or give us a call at 1-800-796-6626.

-Pumice is gentle but tough cutting abrasive.
+Pumice is a gentle but tough cutting abrasive.
 It works best in applications where softer abrasives come up short and aggressive cutting abrasives are too aggressive.
-Learn more about this often overlooked abrasive.
+Learn more about this often overlooked media.
+Continue reading

 Looking for precision depth control?
-A single pass of the focused abrasive stream from a Comco micro-abrasive blaster can uniformly remove 5 µin (0.127 microns) or less of material depending on the substrate, abrasive, and blast parameters.
-Learn what variables to consider and adjust to create precise features with varying depths and sharp walls.
+A single pass of the focused abrasive stream from a micro-precision sandblaster can uniformly remove 5 µin (0.127 microns) or less of material.
+Learn how to create features with varying depths and sharp walls.
 Continue reading

 A glimpse at nozzle fixturing options and the benefits of using Comco Hi/Performance AccuFlo-style nozzles and Quicknuts.
 Continue reading